 Being electron-deficient (and therefore unstable), formation of a carbocation is usually the rate-limiting step in these reactions.

 What’s that going to do to the rate of the reaction?
-It’s going to speed it up.
+Since the activation energy is lowered, the reaction is going to speed up.

 So what are some of the factors that stabilize carbocations?

 If you look through all of your organic chemistry textbook, you’ll find 3 main structural factors that help to stabilize carbocations.

 - Neighboring carbon atoms.